The Tank Museum’s King Tiger V2, the only one of its kind, is on loan to Panssarimuseo – The Parola Armour Museum in Finland.

 The King Tiger V2 will spend 5 month at Panssarimuseo, before returning to its Bovington home in October.

-Simo Hautala Director of Panssarimuseo – The Parola Armour Museum said, “The Museum is thrilled to welcome the King Tiger to Finland for the Summer.
-The King Tiger will be on display from 14th April to 30th September next to its counterpart Russian T-34.
+Simo Hautala Director of Panssarimuseo – The Parola Armour Museum said, “The Museum is thrilled to welcome the King Tiger to Finland.
+The King Tiger will be on display from 14th April to March 2024 next to its counterpart Russian T-34.
 As a very rare museum piece we are pleased to display it alongside our extensive collection of tanks and anti-tank weapons for our visitors”

 Although less than 500 King Tigers, or Tiger IIs, were produced, they were a formidable weapon and are considered the ultimate development of German tanks during the Second World War.